wa1tnr/samd51_USB_CDC_ACM_basic/README.md

 in another repository.
 It is included mainly to describe the Atmel Start build environment required to make this project.

+That repository's name is CamelForth-SAMD51-SAMD21, and is the more accurate context for what is currently found in this readme file.

-In other ways it is very likely misleading.
+In other ways this very README.md file is likely to be at least somewhat misleading.

+Again, this is boilerplate text, copied without inspection from a different context that's only somewhat related to the current context.

 Little or nothing was proofread below this line:

   --- this line ---   << that one